The state of Australian aid

 The Lowy Institute’s 2014 Poll asked Australians whether ‘promoting Australia’s foreign policy objectives’ or ‘helping reduce poverty in poor countries’ was the most important objective of Australia’s foreign aid program.
 A significant majority of Australians (75%) say ‘helping reduce poverty in poor countries’ is the most important objective.
 Only 20% of Australians identify ‘promoting Australia’s foreign policy objectives’ as the most important objective of the program.

-Melanesia Program Director Jenny Hayward-Jones published a Lowy Institute Analysis in 2013, Big enough for all of us: geo-strategic competition in the Pacific Islands, which highlighted Australia’s dominance as an aid partner for the Pacific Islands region.
-This Analysis, drawing on research on Chinese aid by Lowy Institute Research Fellow Philippa Brant, found that concerns about China seeking geo-strategic advantage through its aid program in the Pacific Islands were misplaced.
+Nonresident Fellow Jenny Hayward-Jones published a Lowy Institute Analysis in 2013, Big enough for all of us: geo-strategic competition in the Pacific Islands, which highlighted Australia’s dominance as an aid partner for the Pacific Islands region.
+This Analysis, drawing on research on Chinese aid by former Lowy Institute Research Associate Philippa Brant, found that concerns about China seeking geo-strategic advantage through its aid program in the Pacific Islands were misplaced.
 The Institute has also published an interactive map of China's aid activities in the Pacific, which demonstrates how China compares with Australia and other traditional partners.

 The Lowy Institute’s Melanesia Program has convened a number of conferences and roundtable events on the Australian foreign aid program.
-Nonresident Fellow Annmaree O’Keeffe, Melanesia Program Director Jenny Hayward-Jones and Research Fellow Philippa Brant have all published and convened debate on aid and development issues at the Lowy Institute.
-Jonathan Pryke, the Melanesia Program’s new Research Fellow, has an extensive background reporting on Australian aid and development issues from his four and a half years at the Development Policy Centre.
+Nonresident Fellows Annmaree O’Keeffe, and Jenny Hayward-Jones and former Research Associate Philippa Brant have all published and convened debate on aid and development issues at the Lowy Institute.
+Jonathan Pryke, the Melanesia Program’s Research Fellow, has an extensive background reporting on Australian aid and development issues from his four and a half years at the Development Policy Centre.